 Financial literacy is a big deal, and lack of this foundational skill can be a huge problem in life.
 It’s such a big deal that April is International Financial Literacy month!

 You may be wondering, what is financial literacy, anyway?

 Financial literacy, as defined by the Financial Literacy and Education Commission, notes it as “the skills, knowledge and tools that equip people to make individual financial decisions and actions to meet their goals.”
-It’s daily money management to make smart daily choices (large latte vs small light roast).
-Also, it comprises larger concepts like interest rates, debt to income ratio, and net worth.
+It’s daily money management to make smart daily choices.
+It also comprises larger concepts like interest rates, debt to income ratio, and net worth.
 In short, to be financially literate is to know how to manage your money.
 This means learning how to pay your bills, borrow save money responsibly, and how and why to invest plus plan for retirement.

 The sad truth is that this isn’t often taught in schools, which means that folks are left to learn it on their own.
 The idea of financial education became well-established, only under different names—home economics, household finances, family finances, or consumer economics.
 Unfortunately now, those courses are mostly defunct in schools.